Crlyzd/CleanPad/README.md

 CTRL+T to stay on TOP

+ESC to exit

+CTRL+N to open new instances off the app

 Text formatting support (Bold, Italic and Underline)

 You can paste image too, just don't save it lmao